kisileno/colors/README.md

 # Sorting algorithms visualisations
 ## Live demo: https://kisileno.github.io/colors/

-The main purpose of this was to **save you some cellular data** and add a possibility to compare a number of operations performed by each algorithm.
+The main purpose of this was to **save you some cellular data** and as well as add a possibility to compare a number of operations performed by each algorithm.

 | Bubble sort | Insertion sort |
 | --- | --- |